ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: Introduction

 Our core contributions are threefold: \begin{itemize} \item We innovatively propose a preference advantage score calculation mechanism that transforms the intrinsic probabilities of in-group responses into relative preference signals.
-This breakthrough overcomes the limitations of traditional verifiable rewards' singularity, providing stable guidance in scenarios where rewards are coarse-grained or noisy.
-Additionally, it can suppress overconfident errors while enhancing the relative advantage of undervalued high-quality responses, thereby laying a reliable foundation for policy updates. \item We propose the ICPO method, a simple yet highly extensible solution that deeply integrates preference advantage scores with external rewards through multi-stage weight adjustment, effectively balancing the complementary values of intrinsic self-assessment and extrinsic objective verification. \item Comprehensive experiments across seven benchmarks demonstrate that ICPO consistently outperforms baseline methods (e.g., GRPO) across diverse foundational model architectures including Qwen, Llama, and Gemma, demonstrating superior cross-model generalizability and task transferability. \end{itemize}
+This breakthrough overcomes the limitations of traditional verifiable rewards' singularity, providing stable guidance in scenarios where rewards are sparse or noisy.
+Additionally, it can suppress overconfident errors while enhancing the relative advantage of undervalued high-quality responses, thereby laying a reliable foundation for policy updates. \item We propose the ICPO method, a simple yet highly extensible solution that deeply integrates preference advantage scores with external rewards through multi-stage weight adjustment, effectively balancing the complementary values of intrinsic self-assessment and extrinsic objective verification. \item Comprehensive experiments on seven benchmarks demonstrate that ICPO consistently outperforms baselines (e.g., GRPO) across various model architectures like Qwen, Llama, and Gemma, demonstrating superior effectiveness and cross-model generalizability. \end{itemize}